budryerson/TFMini-Plus-I2C/README.md

 If an object's distance is greater than the Near distance (D) plus the Zone width (Z) then the object is "far."<br />
 If the distance is less than the Near distance (D) then the object is "near".<br />
 The Zone is a neutral area.
 Any object distances measured in this range do not change the output.<br />
-The output can be set to be either high when the object is near, and low when it's far (Mode 1);
+The output can be set to be either high when the object is near and low when it's far (Mode 1); or low when it's near and high when it's far (Mode 2).
+The high level is 3.3V, the low level is 0V.
 <hr>

 Also included in the repository are: